 Consider yourself warned.
-This cake is seriously addictive!
-I kept going back for "just another taste."
-And here I wonder why I'm not loosing those baby pounds!
+This cranberry upside down cake is seriously addictive!
+I kept going back for “just another taste.”
+And here I wonder why I’m not loosing those baby pounds!

-I found the recipe online at nibb'lous, but everything's in grams instead of cups and such.
-If you're used to working that way, here's the recipe you'll like.
-If not, here's the recipe (directions somewhat abbreviated):
+I found the recipe online at nibb’lous, but the measurements are in grams instead of cups and such.
+If you’re used to working that way, here’s the recipe.

 - 3/4 cup unsalted butter

 - 3/4 cup or 6 oz cranberries

 - 1 tsp cinnamon

 - 2 large eggs